dacracot/BirdNET-BarChart/web/grfx/lunar/README.md

 ### Files:

+* dial.gif
+	* Video dial constructed from 30 days of hourly solar dials.
+* init.gif
+	* Place holder video copied for new dial construction.
-* snapshot-00000.png
+* snapshot-*.gif
-	* PNG file of that hour's dial.
+	* GIF file of that half day's dial.
 	* Number is julian date concatenated to 24 hour padded with zeros.
-* dial.gif
-	* Animated gif of the hourly dials over the past 30 days.
-	* Initial gif is a red circle only, but will be trimmed off as the days pass.